THE ISSUE: S. 5142/H.R. 3512, the Healthcare for Our Troops Act

-ACTION: Immediately contact your Representative and ask them to support H.R.
-3512 sponsored by Reps.
-Andy Kim (D, NJ-03) and Trent Kelly (R, MS-04).
+ACTION: Immediately contact your Senators and Representatives and ask them to support S. 5142 introduced by Sens.
+Tammy Baldwin (D-WI) and Susan Collins (R-ME) and H.R.
+3512 introduced by Reps.
+Andy Kim (D-NJ03) and Trent Kelly (R-MS01).

-Please contact your Member of Congress by filling out the form below and urge them to support H.R.3512.
+Please contact your Member of Congress by filling out the form below and urge them to support S.5142/H.R.3512.

-NGAUS strongly supports H.R.
+NGAUS strongly supports S. 5142/H.R.
 3512, the Healthcare for our Troops Act.
-This legislation would provide access to zero-cost TRICARE Reserve Select (TRS) and dental coverage to Reserve Component (RC) servicemembers.
+This bipartisan and bicameral legislation would provide access to zero-cost TRICARE Reserve Select (TRS) to Reserve Component (RC) servicemembers.
 Additionally, this legislation expands TRS eligibility to RC servicemembers currently working for the federal government in their civilian capacity.

 Servicemembers are required to meet medical deployability requirements.
 An estimated 130,000 Guardsmen and Reservists do not have health insurance under the current disjointed system of third-party health contractors and Periodic Health Assessments (PHAs), which greatly impacts the Reserve Component’s medical readiness.
 Inconsistent healthcare coverage for members of the Reserve Component makes meeting these requirements difficult to achieve.

-H.R.
+S. 5142/H.R.
 3512 Healthcare for our Troops Act ensures servicemembers meet the medical standards required of a deployable force at no cost to them and their families.
-Additionally, this bill provides coverage for dental care, another common deployability issue experienced by the Reserve Component.
-These changes would also provide the Department of Defense (DoD) with a powerful recruiting and retention tool, as well as a significant employer incentive to retain talented individuals in gainful civilian employment.
+This change provides the Department of Defense (DoD) with a powerful recruiting and retention tool, as well as a significant employer incentive to retain talented individuals in gainful civilian employment.